LeetMock/leetmock-monorepo/README.md

 npx convex dev
 ```

-**Note**: everytime convex backend is updated, you need to manually run
+**Note**: The first time and everytime convex backend is updated, you need to manually run

 ```bash
 just gen-convex-client